 Smoking’s Effect on Plastic Surgery Complications Including Flap Death, Fat Necrosis, and Poor Wound Healing

 Dr. Kenneth Hughes, Los Angeles plastic surgeon, understands the negative consequences of smoking on plastic surgery including flap death, fat death, and wound healing issues.
-Dr. Kenneth Hughes has operated on thousands of patients seeking plastic surgery who have avoided the complications involved including fat necrosis (necrosis means death), flap necrosis, and fluid collections.
+Dr. Kenneth Hughes of Hughes Plastic Surgery has operated on thousands of patients seeking plastic surgery who have avoided the complications involved including fat necrosis (necrosis means death), flap necrosis, and fluid collections.
 Smoking contains several chemicals that are harmful to healing.
 Nicotine is a potent vasoconstrictor, which will decrease the blood supply to the healing tissue and result in greater complications including poor wound healing and poor scarring.
 In some cases, the vasoconstriction can lead to the death of tissue or death of a flap of tissue, known as tissue necrosis or flap necrosis.
 This dead tissue develops due to lack of blood supply to the tissue that is surgically manipulated.
 In fat transfer procedures such as the Brazilian buttlift or the BBL, the fat can be killed in this manner and lead to dead fat referred to as fat necrosis.
 This dead fat then may require future procedures to remove or excise, which can lead to further deformity.
 Smoking can have disastrous consequences that cannot be overstated in the surgical setting.

 Some of the chemical compounds in the tobacco smoke can be removed from the body in a few hours.
 Thus, smoking cessation just a few hours or days before surgery can result in significant reduction of complications.
 However, for the patient to return to more normal respiratory and immune system function, smoking cessation should occur at least a month prior to surgery.
 The cigarette smoke definitely reduces the ability of the immune cells to recognize and remove bacteria and other microbes that can lead to infection.
 The inability of the cells to perform the normal surveillance functions can obviously have grave repercussions.
 Cigarette smoke is also known to significantly reduce lung function, increasing the risk for lung-related complications including asthmatic attacks.
 We also know that smoking increases the rate of platelet aggregation and clot formation leading to the increased risk of heart attack and stroke.